HazyResearch/zoology/README.md

     <img src="zoology/analysis/paper/results.png" height=300 alt="MQAR Plot" style="margin-bottom:px"/>
 </div>

+**Notes:**
-**Notes:** that state size is a proxy for model efficiency, however it is also worth considering the wall-clock speed required to use different state sizes for a particular architecture choice.
-Note that we use the *BASED* recipe for these architectures, where we hybridize the sequence mixer with a short convolution for fair comparison.
+1. State size is a *proxy* for model efficiency, however it is also worth considering the wall-clock speed required to use different state sizes for a particular architecture choice.
+2. We give the *BASED* recipe to these architectures, where we hybridize the sequence mixer with a short convolution, for fair comparison.
 Pre-BASED linear attention architectures like RetNet, GLA typically did not use short convolutions/short local mixers.
+3. MQAR is a useful but simplistic synthetic.
+We wholeheartedly welcome contributions for new synthetics (MQAR variants) that test additional skills -- feel free to make a PR or email us!

 ## Getting started